MiroslavSvec/project-3/README.md

 - **Changelog**
   - Validated each page
     - many CSS errors and warnings due to the Bootstrap 4 bundle.
-There should be no errors with using cdn, however I kept it as it came with the theme
+There should be no errors with using CDN, however I kept it as it came with the theme
   - Removed unnecessary files

 ### [v1.5](https://github.com/MiroslavSvec/project-3/tree/v1.5)